jonwalch/whiplash/README.md

 ### JS

 JS files are located in `/resources/public/js`.
+React powers the front end views as an SPA.

 ## License